Fuglesteg/fuglesteg.net/projects/nanopower-dashboard.md

       min and max for a given *time frame*
     - **Chart**: a chart is a line chart visualisation of historical data for a *time frame*.
-The chart is interactive, so the user can see specific measurements from each day, or drill down into each individual measurement taken on a given day.
+The chart is interactive, so the user can see specific measurements from each day, or drill down into measurements taken on a single day.

-The user could customise the layouts, modules and visualisations however they wanted using drag and drop and by picking devices and sensors for visualisation.
+The user could customise the layouts, modules and visualisations in whatever way they wanted.
+Using drag and drop the user could place modules and visualisations wherever they want.
 You would choose a time frame in which all visualisations would get their data, meaning that all charts would visualise the historical data from that time frame and the live measurements would use that data to calculate min and max